0DarkPhoenix/Galaxy-Life-Notifier/README.md

 There are two options for installing the Galaxy Life Notifier:

 - MSI Installer: The easy way to install the application, which automatically makes a shortcut on the desktop and is easy to uninstall.
 - ZIP file: Extract the zip file into a folder.
 The directory doesn't matter, as long as you don't move the .exe file.
+Optionally, you can create a shortcut by clicking on Galaxy Life Notifier.exe once, right click, and click on "Create shortcut" near the bottom of the menu that pops up.

 The application only works on Windows.
 I haven't tested it on a Linux distro or Mac OS, and I know that the code for the notifications only works on Windows.